 The ESL Program Specialist (PK-12) Certification curriculum includes 5 courses (16 credits), 20 hours of fieldwork, and 40 hours of internship.
 Up to 6 graduate credits from another university may be transferred upon approval of the program coordinator.

-The coursework is offered in two formats: on campus and online.
+The coursework is offered on campus, remotely, and online.
 Take advantage of a rolling admissions process and apply now!
-You can start the program on March 12, 2020.

-- MED 574, Foundations of English as a Second Language (3 credits, 10 fieldwork hours)
+- MED 574, Foundations of Teaching English as a Second Language (3 credits, 10 fieldwork hours)